Liquids Security & Duty Free

-Generally speaking, these liquids have to be packed in a Security Tamper Evident Bag (STEB) with the receipt showing clearly, and the bag has to remain sealed during the duration of your trip.
+Generally speaking, these liquids have to be packed in a Security Tamper Evident Bag (STEB).
+The receipt must be clearly visible, and the bag has to remain sealed during the duration of your trip.
 Duty Free shops now use these bags as a matter of routine.
 Unfortunately, the acceptability of these bags isn’t consistent.
 Not all airports accept them, sometimes the rules aren’t really clear, and occasionally the security screeners can be overzealous.

 There is no comprehensive list of the rules in each country around the world.
-The closest thing to such a list is on the Singapore Airlines website, but I still suggest you check with the Duty Free shop staff or your transit airport directly just to be sure.
+The closest thing to such a list is on the Singapore Airlines website.
+However, I still suggest you check with the Duty Free shop staff or your transit airport directly just to be sure.

 In addition to the Singapore site, the following are some links to official websites to help you make your own decisions:

 EU rules on Duty Free liquids in hand luggage – tells you from which countries EU airports will accept STEBS.
-Note the 36 hour time limit which means you can buy on the way out and bring it home within 36 hours.
+Note that the liquids purchased in the EU must have been bought on the same day.
+That means you can buy liquids on the way out and bring them home if you’re on a day trip.